 You found a beautiful pair of frames that compliment your face.
 You love them.
 But you don’t love it when they create discomfort.
 Sometimes our favorite glasses can cause nose pain, nose marks, eye strain, and can even cause pain behind your ears.
 The first step to avoiding these eyewear annoyances is having glasses that fit correctly.
-That’s why it’s so important to work with a professional who can fit them properly to your face.
+That’s why it’s so important to work with an eye doctor who can fit them properly to your face.
 Incorrect fit is usually the biggest reason why your glasses can cause discomfort.

 But even when your glasses fit as well as possible, minor issues can arise.
 Here are some tips to help deal with these common sources of discomfort.

 Nose Bridge Pain

 Glasses that fit well should sit securely on the bridge of your nose, without pinching it.
 The frames shouldn’t press into your face even when you’re nodding, shaking your head, or bending down.
 If your glasses are pinching or shifting around, it’s possible your fit is off.
 If pain is a persistent problem first visit an eye care professional to ensure your fit is right.